the 'space' team

 We're proud to bring a variety of teaching styles and yoga philosophies together at Kanuka Yoga!

-Raquel has been practicing yoga and for nearly a decade.
-Her movement training also includes a background in figure skating, gymnastics, and co-ed cheerleading - she loves flying and finds yoga a more gentle way to feel this free flow.
+Raquel has been practicing yoga for nearly a decade.
+Her movement training includes a background in figure skating, gymnastics, university-level cheerleading, and acroyoga - she loves flying and finds yoga a more gentle way to feel this free flow.

-She recognises her consistent yoga practice as a tool to stay centered and balanced with herself and relationships in work and in personal life.
+She recognises her consistent yoga practice as a tool to stay centered and balanced internally and within relationships in work and in her personal life.

 She opened Kanuka to create a community yoga space for all types of bodies and selected an amazing group of teachers to help cultivate inner-awareness for a wide range of personalities.